artegoser/Atlant/README.md

 ### Language model
 - [X] - Stage 0.1.
 Make a gui client to customize the model
 - [ ] - Stage 1.
 Training of the conversational model Tardis.
 - [ ] - Stage 2.
-Training Language Model to perform various commands.
+Make a commands Model to perform various commands.
 ### Auxiliary modules
 - [ ] - Notes
 - [ ] - Services Manager (Services system as in Windows, but without having to adapt to Windows Services API)